search icon

 What is a Location Based Service?

-With a combination of geospatial technologies, communication technologies, and the Internet, Location-based services help provide real-time information to individuals based on their geographic location.
-In the case of Location-Based Service (LBS), the service refers to an IT service as opposed to traditional service offerings of companies.
+Location-Based Service (LBS) refers to an IT service as opposed to traditional service offerings of companies.
 The services are further categorized into two main categories:

-• Push – In this case, the application initiates the location-based service by presenting the user/device with the relevant information based on their real-time location.
-For instance, when a user is near a specific retail outlet, he gets an advertisement or coupon because of proximity marketing which is a push-type Location based service.
+In this case, the application initiates the location-based service by presenting the user/device with the relevant information based on their real-time location.
+For instance, when users are near a specific retail outlet, they get an advertisement or coupon because of proximity marketing.

-• Pull – In this case the user initiates the location-based service by querying for specific information based on their current location.
+In this case users initiate the location-based service by querying for specific information based on their current location.
 An example of this is when we query for the “petrol/gas stations” en route while using Google Maps.

 Components of a Location Based Service